-Ask any Austin resident what they like about their city and they’ll probably mention the laid back vibe, friendly people, music, and warm weather.
-And pretty soon they’ll start talking about food.
-Whether arguing over who slings the best breakfast tacos in the city, where to go for the most delicious barbecue, or which food truck is the greatest of all food trucks, Austinites are seriously invested in their culinary scene.
+Ask an Austin resident what they love about their city, and they’ll probably mention the laid-back vibe, friendly people, music, and warm weather.
+And pretty soon they’ll shift the focus to food.
+Whether arguing over who slings the best breakfast tacos in the city, where to go for the most delicious barbecue, or which food truck is the greatest of them all, Austinites are seriously invested in their culinary scene.

 Uchi (South Austin)

-In a stylish refurbished house (“uchi” is Japanese for “house”), founding chef and partner Tyson Cole slings the freshest sushi in the city.
-Raw fish options include extensive a la carte pieces and a ten-course omakase, and traditional Japanese dishes such as wagyu beef carpaccio round out the menu.
+In a stylish refurbished home (“uchi” is Japanese for “house”), founding chef and partner Tyson Cole slings the freshest sushi in the city.
+Raw fish options include extensive a la carte pieces and an omakase offering, and traditional Japanese dishes such as wagyu beef carpaccio round out the menu.
 An Austin treasure since 2003, Uchi made such an important contribution to the national food scene that the James Beard Foundation named Cole, who trained in Tokyo, Best Chef: Southwest in 2011.
 For sushi lovers in north Austin, Cole’s second restaurant in the city, Uchiko, is just as delightful as his first.

-Dining at the restaurant: In addition to dinner service, daily happy hour, known as Sake Social, offers snacks and $4 sake beneath the soft lighting of Japanese lanterns.
+Dining at the restaurant: In addition to dinner service, daily happy hour offers snacks and $4 sake beneath the soft lighting of Japanese lanterns.

 Takeout: Uchi is open for takeout and delivery.